Jewelry Box (T-ara album): Singles

 "Lovey-Dovey", the fourth and final single for Jewelry Box, was released on May 23, 2012.

 Concert tour

 Overview

-The T-ara Japan Tour 2012: Jewelry Box (stylized as T-ARA JAPAN TOUR 2012～Jewelry Box～) was the group's first nationwide concert tour in Japan, in support of their first Japanese studio album, Jewelry Box.
-The tour began on June 19, 2012, at the Aichi Prefectural Arts Theater in Nagoya, Japan and ended on July 26 at the Nippon Budokan in Tokyo, Japan.
+The T-ara Japan Tour 2012: Jewelry Box (stylized as T-ARA JAPAN TOUR 2012～Jewelry Box～) was the group's first nationwide concert tour in Japan, organized to promote their debut Japanese studio album, Jewelry Box.
+The tour commenced on June 19, 2012, at the Aichi Prefectural Arts Theater in Nagoya, Japan and concluded on July 26 at the Nippon Budokan in Tokyo, Japan, which was completely sold out.
+The tour's final concert on July 26 was broadcast by Sky Perfect TV on September 29, 2012.
+A special edition of the Japanese magazine HallyuPia was released, documenting key moments of the tour.
+It includes fan reactions to the concerts and provides a detailed report on the events held across Japan.
+This edition offers an extensive overview of the tour's activities and the surrounding events..

+This tour marked T-ara as the first Korean girl group to perform at Nippon Budokan.
+The show was recorded and later released in DVD and Blu-ray format.
+It was the group's last performance with Ryu Hwa-young before her contract termination.